-Penland offers 1-, 2-, and 8-week classes taught by visiting instructors in our well-equipped studios.
-Classes in our woodshop include topics such as furniture design and construction, wood sculpture, joinery, boat building, wooden instruments, wood carving, and more.
+Penland offers 1 to 8-week workshops taught by visiting instructors in our well-equipped studios.
+Class topics include furniture design and construction, wood sculpture, joinery, boat building, wooden instruments, wood carving, and more.
 Workshops are open to serious students of all levels unless specified in course description; beginners welcome.

 Wood Spring Concentration

 March 5 – April 28, 2023 (8 Weeks)